-It looks like a second-generation Nintendo Switch is inevitable, even if Nintendo itself hasn't confirmed the news yet – the Nintendo Switch has been such a smash hit that there's no way it isn't going to be given a sequel when the time is right.
+It looks like a second-generation, upgraded Nintendo Switch is on the way, even if Nintendo hasn't made if official yet – the Nintendo Switch has been such a smash hit that there's no way it isn't going to be given a sequel when the time is right.

 - A new Nintendo Switch Pro puzzle piece just slotted into place – and we're excited!

 - PS5 games to play today

 - Best Nintendo Switch deals

 Nintendo Switch Pro: release date